JoeRaetano/IVA/README.md

   - Learn Jade http://jade-lang.com/tutorial/

-INSTALLATION
+INSTALLATION GUIDE ON MAC
 -------------

 :one: install WebstormIDE. https://www.jetbrains.com/webstorm/

 :two: install Github desktop version. https://desktop.github.com/

-:three: clone IVA directory to local folder.
+:three: clone IVA directory to local folder or you can pull from within in webstorm, click install project from git: address is: https://github.com/JoeRaetano/IVA.

 :Four: Install Nodejs

-IMPORTANT:
-When installing node, do not just go to the website and install.
-If you do, for some reason the files are stored in areas of your file system that will require you to use sudo every time you want to execute a command with npm.
-This is very annoying as you use npm to install all of the packages that you want.

-If you're using Mac:
-1. in a terminal window run:     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
+1. in a terminal window run:     ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" if homebrew is already installed, "brew update" then "brew list" to show what you have installed, "brew info package", "brew uninstall package", "brew install package", "brew outdated", "brew upgrade", you may not want to upgrade a package such as mongodb so, "brew pin mongodb", later you can "brew unpin mongodb" finally run "brew doctor" to ensure your brew installs will go smoothly

 Installing Node.js and NPM is pretty straightforward using Homebrew.
 Homebrew handles downloading, unpacking and installing Node and NPM on your system.
 The whole process (after you have XCode and Homebrew installed) should only